 They both discover that it was possible to make high-quality shoes with a machine's help and not only by hand.
 Immediately Charles Goodyear Jr patented the machine changing the history of men's shoes.

 Since then, the Goodyear welt shoes are considered a sign of wealth worldwide.
-According to Britain GQ magazine, Northampton, about sixty miles north of London, is famous for developing the Goodyear welt and the best handmade shoes.

 Structure of Goodyear Welted Shoes